PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 1. Simple objects

    Simple, single spatial objects that are completely connected in their instance.
-These include *Points*, *LineStrings* and *Polygons*.
+These include \lstinline!Points!, \lstinline!LineStrings! and \lstinline!Polygons!.
 2. Collection objects

    Collections of simple objects with multiple independent instances.
-These include *MultiPoints*, *MultiLineStrings* and *MultiPolygons*.
+These include \lstinline!MultiPoints!, \lstinline!MultiLineStrings! and \lstinline!MultiPolygons!.

 To create these spatial objects the well-known-text (WKT) format is used.
 The spatial extension provides methods to create objects from WKT.
-To create a polygon from a WKT source, the method *geography::STPolyFromText(wkt, 4326)* is used.
-To create a point object, the method *geography::Point(lat, long, 4326)* is used.
-To create any other geography object the method *geography::STGeomFromText(wkt, 4326)* can be used.
+To create a polygon from a WKT source, the method \lstinline!geography::STPolyFromText(wkt, 4326)! is used.
+To create a point object, the method \lstinline!geography::Point(lat, long, 4326)! is used.
+To create any other geography object the method \lstinline!geography::STGeomFromText(wkt, 4326)! can be used.
 The number 4326 at the end of every methods specifies the coordinate system used for the object.
 This number is specified as the Spatial Referencing System Identifier (SRID).
 SRID 4326 is the system that specifies the latitudes and longitudes along the entire globe.
 For applications working in a specific area of the world which need an additional grade of coordinate accuracy another SRID can be chosen.
 Due to drivebox not needing accuracy in the range of centimeters and the market being open to grow the global SRID 4326 was chosen.

 To manipulate and work with geographical data the extension provides a variety of methods.
-The geofencing application mainly makes use of the *STBuffer()* method on objects.
+The geofencing application mainly makes use of the \lstinline!STBuffer()! method on objects.
 This method increases the size of a object in every direction, turning it either into a Polygon or a MultiPolygon, depending on the initial object.
 It is used to create circle and road geofences on the database, as these use a Point and a LineString as a base respectively.
+The command to create a circle is shown in Listing 2.7.
 These Polygons often have over one hundred points, resulting in a loss of performance on the frontend and when calculating intersections.
-To simplify these shapes, the method *Reduce(1)* is used.
+To simplify these shapes, the method \lstinline!Reduce(1)! is used.
 It removes unnecessary points of a Polygon and returns a new, more performant object with less points.

 \begin{lstlisting}[caption=Creating of a circle, label=lst:statCircle, language={SQL}]
     geography::Point(@lat, @long, 4326).STBuffer(@radius)
 \end{lstlisting} \

 ### ADO.NET
 To establish a connection from the ASP.NET Core application to the database a library is needed.
-Microsoft provides two options to implement these connections, *ADO.NET* and the *Entity Framework*.
+Microsoft provides two options to implement these connections, ADO.NET and the Entity Framework.
 ADO.NET provides a selection of methods to work with SQL databases of all kinds.
 To work with a database a provider is needed.
 In case of SQL Server this is the Microsoft ADO.NET for SQL Server provider.
 For a database like Oracle another one would be used.

-In the ASP.NET Core application database operations are managed by a *DatabaseManager* object.
+In the ASP.NET Core application database operations are managed by a \lstinline!DatabaseManager! object.
 This object is created and distributed as a singleton service by making use of Dependency Injection.
 This way the existence of exactly one instance of the class is guaranteed across the whole application at runtime.

-To create a connection to the database a new instance of the class *SqlConnection* is created.
+To create a connection to the database a new instance of the class \lstinline!SqlConnection! is created.
 Passed along as a construction parameter is a connection string to specify the server and the database user credentials.
 To work with this connection it needs to be opened after creation.
+This operation is shown in Listing 2.8.

 \begin{minipage}[c]{1\textwidth}
 \begin{lstlisting}[caption=Creating and opening a connection, label=lst:adoOpen, language={[Sharp]C}]